daithioc95/MS2/README.md

 - Gallery

 ### Structure Plane
+- Primary Color: The primary color for the website will be a light blue as the pages welcome images include naturist elements such as the sky, water and clouds and this blue has an aestectica;ly pleasing relationship with the websites images.
-- Navbar: The Navbar is a green colour to ensure the green brand image of Ireland is communicated to the visitor.
+- Navbar: The Navbar will be this primary color to set the theme throughout.
-- Header: The Navbar colour is used as the header font color throughout.
+- Header: This primary colour is used as the header font color throughout.
-- Background: The background will consist of background images with a level of transparency applied.
+- Background: The background will be plane white with a light blue for certain sections to match the navbar and other elements.
 - Font Awesome: Font Awesome Icons were used throughout the website to provide more information links.

 ### Skeleton Plane
-Once the sections and layout has been identified as in the previous planes we can get started with the Skeleton Plane.
+Once the sections and layout has been identified as in the previous planes, we can get started with the Skeleton Plane.
 The Skeleton Planes outlines the arrangement of each section on the website and the best way to design these are by creating wireframes.
 I initially drew these wireframes before creating using Balsamiq software.